Jump-Start Reinforcement Learning: Experiments

 \subsection{\method-Curriculum vs. \method-Random Switching}

 In order to disentangle these two components, we propose an augmentation of our method, \method-Random, that randomly selects the number of guide-steps every episode.
 Using the D4RL tasks and the robotic grasping tasks, we compare \method-Random to \method~and previous IL+RL baselines and find that \method-Random performs quite competitively, as seen in Table~\ref{tab:d4rl_ablation} and Table~\ref{tab:grasping_ablation}.
 However, when considering sample efficiency, Fig.~\ref{fig:grasping_results} shows that \method~is better than \method-Random in early stages of training, while converged performance is comparable.
 These same trends hold when we limit the quality of the guide-policy by constraining the initial dataset, as seen in Fig.~\ref{fig:instance_grasping_random}.
 This suggests that while a curriculum of guide-steps does help sample efficiency, the largest benefits of \method~may stem from the \textit{presence} of good visitation states induced by the guide-policy as opposed to the specific \textit{order} of good visitation states, as suggested by our analysis in Appendix~\ref{appendix:upper_bound}.
+For analyze hyperparameter sensitivity of \method-Curriculum and provide the specific implementation of hyperparameters chosen for our experiments in Appendix~\ref{appendix:hyperparameters}.